 Step 4: Collect your events

-After you imported all your users the S3 bucket should be filled with the juicy content of all your KissMetrics events.
+After you import all your users, the S3 bucket should be filled with the juicy content of all your KissMetrics events.
 The number of files can be overwhelming.
-They export hundreds of small files each containing several one-liners with JSON; we will need to compact it into one to facilitate the import process.
+They export hundreds of small files, each containing several one-line JSON records, so we need to compact them into one file to make the import easier.
 Example:

 {“platform”:“web”,"_n":“login”,"_p":“2221321”,"_t":1352316831}